Any workplace can be a stressful place. But, when your work causes severe mental and…

 Dr. Russo and Dr. Myers-Hunziker say that first responders “are likely to suffer from psychological injuries that are just as capable of causing a career-ending damage.”

-At Koszdin, Fields, Sherry & Katz, we recognize that mental health illnesses are real injuries in the workplace and should be treated as such.
+At Koszdin, Fields & Sherry, we recognize that mental health illnesses are real injuries in the workplace and should be treated as such.
 If you are having trouble with your employer or insurer and need a Van Nuys mental health claims attorney, you can count on us to be by your side, fighting for your rights.

 If you have never worked in the public safety field, the stress of the job can be hard to describe.
 Every day, first responders go to work knowing that they could be seriously injured or even killed.
 Along with traumatic injuries, the authors of the article cited say those first responders are likely to suffer from post-traumatic stress disorder (PTSD).